a-bergman/DSI-Capstone/README.md

 Knowing that we can predict the end diastolic volume with a good degree of accuracy, we want to try to get data from actual patient records: it's all well and good to predict the end diastolic volume from an existing MRI, but we are aiming to help reduce the cost to the health care system.
 We are anticipating that it will be difficult to do so because of HIPPA, but we feel that using data from charts is the most sensible step forward.

 In terms of modeling, we would like to continue optimizing the random forest and XGBoosting models to make them even more accurate; doing so entails simply further experimentation with the hyperparameters.
 We also would like to implement other boosting models as well as an extra-trees model  to get a broader sense of what does and does not work with this type of data.
-Another area we would like to work further on is the interpretation of the random forest model: there is a library called PDPbox that would allow for us to interpret the relationships between feature importance and the generated predictions.

 Feature engineering also is an area where we would like to spend more time in.
 While we were able to develop a new way of grouping the columns, we feel that further developing ways of representing the columns could improve performance as well: now that we know which features have high coefficients, we want to try emphasizing those columns as well.